mit-pdos/sigmaos/cpython3.11/Doc/library/exceptions.rst

       including the top-level and any nested exception groups.
 If the condition is true for such an exception group, it is included in the result in full.

-      .. versionadded:: 3.13
-         ``condition`` can be any callable which is not a type object.

    .. method:: split(condition)

       Like :meth:`subgroup`, but returns the pair ``(match, rest)`` where ``match``